 - Identifying something that looks exciting and then talking yourself out of taking a step that would get you closer to it.

 - Endlessly thinking about what could be better or different.

-- Indecision, worry, and over-thinking that robs you of being present and enjoying life as it is.
+- Indecision, worry, and over-thinking robs you of being present and enjoying life as it is.

 Have you ever asked yourself, “Why do I feel stuck in life?”
 It’s not always an easy question to answer.
 “Stuckness” can wear different guises.
-Below are a few scenarios when you might want to move, but not know how:
+Below are a few scenarios when you might want to move, but not know how to.